Summer is flying by fast, and you’re trying to get last-minute trips in, including visits with your parents and the grandkids.

 Want some fun things to do while you’re together?

-If Grandma and Grandpa aren’t up for long hikes and romps around the park, try some of these activities that will give them a chance to reminisce on days gone by…while building beautiful memories for the kids.
+If Grandma and Grandpa aren’t up for long hikes and romps around the park, try some of these activities from the Frontida assisted living community that will give them a chance to reminisce on days gone by…while building beautiful memories for the kids.

 Summer is a great time to take a stroll through the local farmer’s market and show the grandkids how Grandma and Grandpa may have prepared their food back when they were young.